brighteze/brighteze/README.md

-Hi there, I'm Bright, and I am a data analyst.
-You'll find some good stuff in my repo consisting of exploratory data analysis, SQL projects, data visualization projects in MS Excel, Tableau and Power BI, and some Machine Learning stuff.
-Welcome to my page and hope you have a good time exploring. 👋
+Hi there, my name is Bright, and I am a data analyst.
+I have a few projects I want you to see.
+It covers areas like exploratory data analysis, SQL, data visualization (MS Excel, Tableau and Power BI), and some Machine Learning.
+Welcome to my page, I hope you have a good time exploring and I'll be waiting to talk to you. 👋

 <img align="left" width="40%" src="https://github-readme-stats.vercel.app/api?username=brighteze&show_icons=true&theme=radical" />